Revell

 There was a bit of flash on my sample and also some mould lines, which require the scrape and sand treatment to ensure a good painting finish.

 Vinyl tubing is supplied for the hydraulic lines to the outriggers but you will need a location on the leg casings.
 I have drilled two 1 mm holes in the top corners of the back plates and inserted 1 mm rod which the vinyl tubing can be pushed onto.
-Remember to drill the holes in the bodywork before you go too far. turn table
+Remember to drill the holes in the bodywork before you go too far.

 The mirrors and arms are moulded as one and you can improve their appearance by spending a few minutes trimming them with a sharp knife to make them look like separate items; it makes all the difference!
 The instrument panel in the cab has raised details and decals are also supplied, so either paint them or rub them down and apply the decals.